rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

 ### HAL pins

 Print HAL pins and HAL related status messages.
 Hal pins' data types and direction are printed in the very first columns.
-For readability reasons all provided HAL pin names contain the pin direction in thir name.
+For readability reasons all provided HAL pin names contain the pin direction in their name.
 Furthermore pin names also explain where a respective pin should be connected to, i.e.:
 * the output pin `xhc-whb04b-6.out.jog.counts-neg` should be connected to `jog.counts-neg` input pin, whereas
 * the input pin `xhc-whb04b-6.in.halui.max-velocity.value` should be connected to `halui.max-velocity.value` output pin.